 - $738 left to save each month

 Of course, unexpected expenses may occur.
 But if there are no unexpected doctor appointments or auto repairs – and fuel expenses are less than anticipated, for example – that will help increase your savings for the month.

 A cash-back credit card may be a smart choice for making your purchases.
-This is because the cash back that you earn can usually be moved into your emergency savings account or applied as a statement credit.
+The cash back that you earn can usually be moved into your emergency savings account or applied as a statement credit.
 Assuming your credit card company allows the cash back to be transferred right to a savings account, this strategy means your money will bypass your checking account and won’t be spent.

 Debit cards can be a good method for people who want to spend only what they have and don’t want to use a cash-only method.
 But losing out on cash back, unless you are a part of a debit card rewards program, is a major downside.